 It’s so, so much easier to keep your temper, or to keep from complaining about something, when you don’t have 90% of your self tied up in just being there!
 Just in being out in public and interacting with people like a normal human being for a little while.
 It’s so much easier to eat healthy food when you’re physically able to stand at a stove to cook without it causing you worse pain.
 So much easier to find food you want to eat when you can actually walk through a grocery store.

-Because guess what: as much as we like to Protestant-work-ethic our way into “all you need is to work hard and believe in yourself,” it’s just not true.
+Because guess what: as much as we like to Protestant-work-ethic our way into “all you need is to work hard and believe in yourself,” it’s just flat-out not true.
 There’s only so much a person has to give.
 There’s only so much energy and self that a person can bring to a day.
 Can you rally and push through?
 Of course, but can you do that every day?
 No, absolutely not, and it shouldn’t be something that you try to expect of yourself.
-You could buy all the adaptive and mobility devices in the world, you can keep as many call logs as you want, and you’re still going to hit that wall.
+You could buy all the adaptive and mobility devices in the world, you can keep as many detailed medical notebooks tracking your medical care, work, sleep, and any other aspect of life as granularly as you want… but you’re still going to hit that wall.

 Pain, Weight, Pressure, and Pizza

-So when, again, 90% of yourself is dedicated to just getting through the day and doing the things that you need to do, it’s so much harder to bite your tongue, or swallow a criticism, or to say, “I’m gonna force myself to eat a salad even though I hate salads” than to just say “fuck it I’m gonna order a pizza because my life is miserable right now.
+When 90% of yourself is dedicated to just getting through the day and doing the things that you need to do, it’s so much harder to bite your tongue, swallow a criticism, not show your frustration.
+It’s so much harder to say, “I’m gonna force myself to eat a salad even though I hate salads” than to just say “fuck it, I’m gonna order a pizza because my life is miserable right now.
 I know it is not good for me but damn that moment when I first bite into it sure is amazing no matter if I’m hurting or not.”

-And sometimes that’s all there is in a day, when you’re hurting so bad you can’t even sit up to watch TV, when it’s just a haze of pain flowing through the days and weeks like molasses.
-Sometimes that ten minutes of pizza is the best moment you’ll have in the day.
-Few people deal with days that shitty on a regular basis.
-They don’t get what our lives are like.
+Sometimes that’s all there is in a day, when you’re hurting so bad you can’t even sit up to watch TV, when it’s just a haze of pain flowing through the days and weeks like molasses.
+Sometimes that ten minutes of pizza is the best moment you’ll have in the day!
+Few people deal with days that shitty on a regular basis, and fewer stop to consider what life with conditions like ours is actually like.

-Chronic Pain… and Weight as a function of pain
+Chronic Pain… and Weight as a Function of That Pain

-When my pain, migraines‘, depression and anxiety were at their worst, I gained weight.
-When I finally found treatments and medication that helped enormously, suddenly I had more energy to spend on exercise, cooking, and trying to change habits in the long term.
+When my pain, migraines, depression and anxiety were at their worst, I gained weight.
+I finally found some treatments and new meds that helped enormously.
+Guess what?
+Suddenly I had more energy to spend on exercise, cooking, and trying to change habits in the long term.
 And I did!
-I’ve lost a lot of weight!
-It absolutely wasn’t easy, and certainly involved willpower and tough choices, but at the same time, it’s SO much more doable than it would have been when I was at my worst.
+I’ve lost a solid amount of weight!

-It can feel like drowning to think of all the things you know you should do, and it’s even worse when you are dealing with other stuff like depression, anxiety, and ADHD on top of your pain (like somebody I know whose name is Janet).
-There is a path through the worst of it, but it’s a path that those cruel fat-phobic people have never even thought about, much less had to walk.
+There is a path through the worst of it, but it’s a path that those cruel fat-phobic people have never even thought about, much less had to experience.
 People like that fundamentally do not understand what it’s like to be you or me.
 They don’t know what it’s like to trudge through a fog of pain, where every single thing you do requires effort, energy, exertion, and expenditure of pain from your finite supply.

 Leave a Reply